-The Chief Executive may designate properties for Choice Based Letting.
+The Allocations Officer may designate properties for Choice Based Letting.

-7.2 Choice Based Lettings Procedure
+8.2 Choice Based Lettings Procedure

-- 1. A property that become available for re-let and has been designated to the CBL Scheme may be advertised in the Local Area Office, in local newspapers and also on the Dublin City Council website - 2.
-Expressions of interest will be invited and applicants will be asked to register their interest with the Area Housing Manager in the relevant local area office.
+A property that becomes available for re-let and has been designated to the CBL Scheme may be advertised in the Local Area Office, in local newspapers and also on the Dublin City Council website

+- 2. Expressions of interest will be invited and applicants will be asked to register their interest with the Allocations Section/ Area Offices.
 There will be a timeframe for applicants to register their interest. - 3.
 If a number of applicants express an interest in a property the final offer will be to the applicant deemed eligible in accordance with the order of priority set out in the Allocations Scheme.
 Factors such as household size, the age of the family, medical or welfare needs, rent payment history, and the type of accommodation available may be taken into account. - 4.
 All offers of accommodation will be subject to the usual estate management checks. - 5.
 In the case of transfer applicants only tenants with a clear rent account will be considered.